faisal7806/frappe-server-side/Client-Side-Scripting-(new)-(wip).md

 ```frappe.ui.form.on("Sales Order", {```
 or
 ```frappe.ui.form.on("Purchase Order", {```

-in the case of a child table, the function still calls the parent doctype.
+**In the case of a child table, the function still calls the parent doctype.**

 Replace [Trigger] with the one you want to use.
 Example:
 ```company: function(frm) {```